 Situated in the town of Coalville at 5,560 feet above sea level, just north of Park City, the reservoir dam has been owned by the Bureau of Reclamation since its construction in 1931.
 But, private entities have managed the dam and concession area for many years.
 That all changed in November 2017 when the Bureau of Reclamation approached Utah State Parks about assuming management.
 A deal was soon inked and a resolution passed to make Echo Utah’s newest state park in the spring of 2018.

 For boaters, this adds an additional option and an alternative destination from popular Jordanelle and Rockport reservoirs and brings an enhanced experience to Echo.
 The reservoir hugs Interstate 80, making it easily accessible, and you can drive to the reservoir almost as quickly as you can drive to Rockport.
 Plus, the park has a tree-filled, grassy marina that’s a pleasant place to launch and lounge on the shoreline.
 You’ll also find a boat ramp, camping, restrooms and a convenience store, and more improvements are on the way.

 State park status means new fees will be assessed for visiting, but the Utah State Parks Division is using that money to invest $2 million to upgrade restrooms, boat ramps and the marina, with bigger changes planned for the future.
+In fact, a new campground near the center entrance is underway.
 The Bureau of Reclamation is going big, too, by promising to match upgrade spending.
 Additions could range from air-conditioned cabins to new put-ins for boats, kayaks and paddleboards, but nothing is set in stone right now.